 The good news about Cradle Cap is that it will disappear on its own.
 While it usually manifests in the first three months of your baby’s life, it should disappear by the 8th to 12th month.
 However, there have been cases where Cradle Cap has reoccurred in patches during the later years.

 Treatment for Cradle Cap

 There are certain remedies that you could try to alleviate the occurrence of Cradle Cap on your baby.

 - Air conditioning can dry out your baby’s sensitive skin.
 If you live in a region that does not allow you to switch off the air conditioning, then use a humidifier on a low setting to help your baby’s skin retain moisture.

-- Massage your baby’s scalp and then use a gentle brush with soft bristle made especially for babies and brush the scalp daily.
+- Massage your baby’s scalp and use a gentle brush with soft bristle made especially for babies to brush the scalp daily.

 - Use a shampoo that is formulated especially for babies.
 Read through the ingredients list and make sure there is nothing in there that causes an allergy.

 - Use a mild moisturiser for the scalp after shampooing.
 Talk to your doctor about which brand is the safest for your child’s skin.

 - Sometimes, even the formula that you feed your baby could cause Cradle Cap.
 Consult your doctor regarding the same and switch to a brand that suits your baby better.